OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Introduction

-However, there are many known serious vulnerabilities in TEE due to side-channel attacks \cite{xu2015controlled, van2017telling, nilsson2020survey, fei2021security}.
-In particular, the attacks can expose data-dependent memory accesses patterns of confidential execution and allow attackers to steal sensitive information such as RSA private key and human genome information \cite{brasser2017software}.
-What specific information an attacker can steal from these memory access patterns is a domain-specific question and is not yet known for FL, even though several studies attempt to use TEE for FL \cite{mo2021ppfl, zhang2021shufflefl, 10.1145/3477114.3488765, zhang2021citadel, flatee2021}.
-This means that it is still unclear whether the side-channel attack against FL on TEE is really dangerous and what type of attack is possible.
+However, implementing a server-side TEE to achieve the aforementioned benefits requires careful analysis of the vulnerabilities of TEE.
+Several serious vulnerabilities are known to affect TEE owing to side-channel attacks \cite{xu2015controlled, van2017telling, nilsson2020survey}, which can cause privacy leakage despite encryption.
+In particular, such attacks can expose data-dependent memory access patterns of confidential execution and enable attackers to steal sensitive information, such as RSA private keys and genome information \cite{brasser2017software}.
+The specific information that may be stolen from these memory access patterns is domain-specific and is not yet known for FL, although several studies have attempted to use TEE for FL \cite{mo2021ppfl, zhang2021shufflefl, 10.1145/3477114.3488765, zhang2021citadel, flatee2021}.
+Thus, the extent of the threat of side-channel attacks against FL on a TEE and the types of possible attacks remain critical open problems in this context.

-\textit{Oblivious algorithms} \cite{goldreich1987towards, pathoram2013ccs, wang2014oblivious} is known as an important technique that causes only data-independent memory access patterns and prevents these attacks.
-A general method is to make RAM itself oblivious, i.e., oblivious RAM (ORAM), and PathORAM \cite{pathoram2013ccs} is known to be the most efficient one.
-However, PathORAM assumes a certain size of private memory space and is not applicable to practical TEE such as Intel SGX \cite{DBLP:conf/ndss/SasyGF18}.
-While Zerotrace \cite{DBLP:conf/ndss/SasyGF18} addresses this issue, the overhead is still significant.
-Therefore, we need to design an algorithm-specific method to obtain an efficient oblivious algorithm. \cite{ohrimenko2016oblivious} proposes efficient oblivious algorithm for specific machine learning algorithms.
-However, an efficient method for FL-specific aggregation algorithm, which can be a vulnerable part, are not yet known.
+\textit{Oblivious algorithms} \cite{goldreich1987towards, pathoram2013ccs, ohrimenko2016oblivious} are important leakage prevention techniques that generate only data-independent memory access patterns.
+A general approach involves making the RAM oblivious, e.g., oblivious RAM (ORAM).
+PathORAM \cite{pathoram2013ccs} is known to be the most efficient technique.
+However, it assumes a private memory space of a certain size and is not applicable to practical TEE, such as Intel SGX \cite{costan2016intel}.
+Although Zerotrace \cite{DBLP:conf/ndss/SasyGF18} addresses this issue, its still incurs significant overhead.
+Therefore, the design of an algorithm-specific method to obtain an efficient algorithm is an important problem.
+In this context, \cite{ohrimenko2016oblivious} proposed an efficient oblivious algorithm for specific ML algorithms, and \cite{zheng2017opaque} studied SQL processing.
+However, an efficient method for FL-specific aggregation algorithm, which can be a vulnerable component of FL with a server-side TEE, has not yet been proposed.